 Artist and …

 Like Walter Benjamin I’m interested in quotations.
-Like Sigmund Freud I’m interested in lapses: misreading, misspeaking, mishearing etc. The following quotations spoke to me.
+Like Sigmund Freud I’m interested in lapses: misreading, misspeaking, mishearing etc. The following quotations speak (or spoke) to me.
 They’re listed in descending chronological order and updated as footnotes to the work I might be making.
 No attempt has been made to resolve their contradictions or pinpoint the corresponding artwork.